Need some new gear for your boat? Read on to find out all about the essential accessories for this season’s fun!

 Remember that there’s a difference between floats and tow tubes.
 If you try getting towed on an inflatable swan, it won’t be long until you end up with a deflated pile of rubber.

-Every vessel should always have some sort of safety kit on board.
+Every vessel should always have some sort of safety or first aid kit on board.
 You can either purchase a pre-made safety kit or make one yourself.
 It doesn’t matter which route you take as long as you have something to keep first aid and emergency supplies in.

 Other than the typical first aid supplies, some important items to consider keeping besides a safety kit are: